 A beginner’s guide to the Cardano network and the ADA ecosystem

-Cardano is an open-source blockchain platform powered by ADA cryptocurrency token, widely used to host globally decentralized systems and applications.
+Cardano is an open-source blockchain platform powered by cryptocurrency tokens widely used to host globally decentralized applications (DApps) and systems.
 The Cardano ecosystem was founded in 2015 by Charles Hoskinson, one of the founding members of Ethereum.

-With this goal in mind, Hoskinson founded three entities — the Cardano Foundation, Input Output (IOHK) and EMURGO — to develop a blockchain ecosystem built on a proof-of-stake consensus protocol.
+With this goal in mind, Hoskinson, together with partners in Japan and Switzerland, founded three entities — the Cardano Foundation, Input Output (IOHK) and Emurgo — to develop a blockchain ecosystem built on a delegated and non-custodial proof-of-stake consensus protocol.

-Building Cardano: Two layers of the Cardano blockchain
+Building Cardano: The four layers of the Cardano blockchain

 Cardano roadmap: Exploring the five eras